What Makes Art Truly Luxury? (Hint: It’s Not the Price Tag)

 It doesn’t matter if the viewer can “explain” the art.
 What matters is how it makes them feel.
 That emotional resonance is what elevates a piece beyond the decorative.

-When clients commission my Soul on Canvas or invest in a Collector’s Vault, they’re not buying decor.
+When clients commission my Capsule Commission or invest in a Collector’s Vault, they’re not buying decor.
 They’re buying emotional presence.
 A mirror.
 A story.
 A healing moment, translated into colour.

 2. Rarity and Integrity